bitovi/academy/src/react/2-intro-to-jsx.md

 As you can see, the more complex the HTML we're trying to model, the more complex the `React.createElement` code becomes.

-While it is possible to build entire apps using just the `createElement` function, this is rarely used due to it's unintuitive and messy nature.
+While it is possible to build entire apps using just the `createElement` function, this is rarely used due to it's un-intuitive and messy nature.

 Instead, React supports an HTML in Javascript syntax called JSX.